AP | A-Level | IB | NCERT 11 + 12 – FREE NOTES, RESOURCES AND VIDEOS!

 5.1 Reaction Rates 5.2 Introduction to Rate Law 5.3 Concentration Changes Over Time 5.4 Elementary Reactions 5.5 Collision Model 5.6 Reaction Energy Profile 5.7 Introduction to Reaction Mechanisms 5.8 Reaction Mechanism and Rate Law 5.9 Pre-Equilibrium Approximation 5.10 Multistep Reaction Energy Profile 5.11 Catalysis

-Multistep Reaction Energy Profile
+Multistep Reaction Energy Profiles

 Learning Objective 5.10.A Represent the activation energy and overall energy change in a multistep reaction with a reaction energy profile.